Table of Contents

 one on the right.

-Our injection function is return
+Our injection function is return.
+As we noted

-in the section called “The True Nature of Return”, the choice of the name return
+in the section called “The True Nature of Return”, the choice of the name return is a

 little unfortunate.
 That name is widely used in imperative